Broken Symmetry in Ideal Chern Bands

-We focus on the chiral limit by setting $\kappa=0$ and work at the first magic angle~\cite{PhysRevLett.122.106405} throughout the paper.
-In this case, the valence and conduction bands are perfectly flat with zero energy and possess ideal quantum geometry.
-Introducing an extra sublattice potential $m_z\tau_0\sigma_z$, where $\tau_0$ acting on the layer index, can lift the two-fold degeneracy, leading to two isolated flat bands with Chern number $-1$ and $+1$, respectively [see Fig.~\ref{fig:main_result}(a)].
-The precise value of $m_z$ does not affect our results because it only shifts the band energy by a constant without changing the band eigenvector.

-Without losing generality, we consider the interacting physics in the lower flat band.
+\emph{Setup.} --- We focus on the cTBG~\cite{PhysRevLett.122.106405}.
+At first magic angle, the spin and valley polarized Hamiltonian provides two perfectly flat bands with opposite Chern number $\pm1$ [see Fig.~\ref{fig:main_result}(a)] and possess ideal quantum geometry.
+We consider the interacting physics in the lower flat band.
 We project the electron-electron interaction to this single valence band and reach

 with $c^\dagger_{\mathbf{k}}$ ($c_{\mathbf{k}}$) being the fermionic creation (annihilation) operator with momentum $\mathbf{k}$ in the valence band.
 The normal ordering convention here is consistent with obtaining exact zero-modes at $\nu=1/3$ \cite{PhysRevResearch.2.023237}.
 The band eigenvectors have been encoded into the matrix element $V_{\mathbf{k}_1\mathbf{k}_2\mathbf{k}_3\mathbf{k}_4}$ (see the Supplemental Material~\cite{SupMat} for more details).
-The single-electron dispersion is dropped because it only contributes a constant.
-We use exact diagonalization to extract the low-lying energy spectrum and the associated eigenstates for finite systems including $N$ electrons in $N_s$ moir\'e unit cells at band filling $\nu=N/N_s$, which can provide direct evidence to distinguish FCIs from competing phases, such as the Fermi liquid and the charge density wave, etc.
+We use exact diagonalization to extract the low-lying energy spectrum and the associated eigenstates for finite systems including $N$ electrons in $N_s$ moir\'e unit cells at band filling $\nu=N/N_s$, which can provide direct evidence to distinguish FCIs from competing phases, such as Fermi liquids and charge density waves, etc.